php-fig/fig-standards/proposed/autoloader/combined.md

   replaced with the corresponding base directory.

-- Namespace separators in the relative class name portion of the fully qualified class MUST be replaced with directory separators.
+- Namespace separators in the relative class name portion of the fully qualified class name MUST be replaced with directory separators.

 4. Implementations